Modern Surgical Pathology Through the Expert Eyes of APSS-USCAP

 The United States and Canadian Academy of Pathology designates this live activity for a maximum of 32 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
-Physicians can earn a maximum of 24 SAM credit hours.
+Physicians can earn a maximum of 32 SAM credit hours.

 USCAP Interactive Center